Gitcrt5/TableTalk/replit.md

 - June 29, 2025.
 Updated welcome page to remove unimplemented practice bidding section and replaced with "Analyze Games" feature that reflects current functionality
 - June 29, 2025.
 Enhanced bidding interface color coding by making Double and Redouble options red across all bidding components (hand detail, bidding practice, and bidding table)
 - June 29, 2025.
 Implemented proper bridge bidding rules for Double and Redouble: can only double opponent's bids (not partner's or when no bid exists), and can only redouble opponent's double
+- June 29, 2025.
+Fixed cache invalidation issue where bidding updates weren't reflected in game hands list when navigating back from hand detail
+- June 29, 2025.
+Removed unimplemented like, reply, and report buttons from comments section to clean up UI for MVP - added TODO for future implementation

 ## TODO List & Future Enhancements